Part of the Oxford Instruments Group

 Marker legend: WF = Widefield epifluorescence microscopes.
 SDCM = Spinning Disk Confocal Microscopes.
 LSCM = Laser Scanning Confocal Microscopes.
 BC43 = Andor Benchtop Confocal Microscopes.

 Andor’s guaranteed minimum resolution ratios (1.47 lateral and 1.34 axial) when using a 60x 1.42 NA oil immersion objective lens are indicated by the orange lines.
 Example resolution performance measurements for several identical BC43 units using this type of objective lens are indicated by the orange triangle markers.
-Figure developed from data and specifications provided by Quarep.
+Figure developed developed from data and specifications from a paper published by Faklaris et al.

 Learn More about our Quality Control Packages